anton-k/mig/docs/src/02-request-anatomy.md

 > then `Query name value -> a` is also convertible to server

-and by this magic as all haskell functions are curried we can use any number of queries in the hander. for example if we want greet two persons we can write:
+and by this magic as all haskell functions are curried we can use any number of queries in the handler.
+For example if we want to greet two persons we can write:

 ```haskell
 hello :: Query "personA" Text -> Query "personB" Text -> Get (Resp Text)